mayar1711/FoodPlanner/README.md

 # App Features :

-It help the user to plan his meal through out the upcoming week by adding a recipe to a specific day The user can add a meal recipe to his favorites
+ Help the user to plan his meal throughout the upcoming week by adding a recipe to a specific day, can add a meal recipe to favorites and search for a specific meal
-The user can also search for a specific meal by name or by category or by a specific ingredient or by a country.

 # Used Technologies:
 - java
 - MVP Architecture pattern